pdstools

 class Prediction(df: polars.LazyFrame, *, query: pdstools.utils.types.QUERY | None = None)

-Monitor Pega Prediction Studio Predictions
+Monitor and analyze Pega Prediction Studio Predictions.

 Parameters: